Onako2/BundleCrashFix/README.md

 Protect yourself from nasty cheaters trying to crash the server with Bundles!

-How it works:
+## How it works
-- Player crafts a bundle
+- A player crafts a bundle
-- sends specifically crafted packets that would crash Minecraft
+- Sends specifically crafted packets that would crash Minecraft
-- Bundle Crash Fix: Prevents the handling of the packet -> the server doesn't even notice anything, no crash 🎉
+- **Bundle Crash Fix**: Prevents the handling of the packet → the server doesn't even notice anything — no crash 🎉

-Currently supporting:
+## Currently Supporting
 - Bukkit
 - Spigot
 - Paper